 The British Hallmarking Council was set up under the Hallmarking Act 1973, and came into existence on 1 January 1974.
-The act requires that it is made up of between 16 and 19 members, 10 of whom are appointed by the Secretary of State for Business, Innovation and Skills.
+The act requires that it is made up of between 16 and 19 members, 10 of whom are appointed by the Secretary of State for Business, Energy and Industrial Strategy.

-Appointees from the Department for Business, Innovation and Skills
+Appointees from the Department for Business, Energy and Industrial Strategy

 Bryn Aldridge was the Director of Trading Standards and Veterinary Services of the City of London Corporation, the Registrar of the College of Fellows of the Trading Standards Institutes and a Board Member of the Hackney White Heat City Fringe Partnership.

 Robert Grice is the former Chief Trading Standards Officer of Doncaster MBC, and is a Guardian of the Sheffield Assay Office.

 Andrew Hinds is Director of F Hinds and has worked in the business full-time since 1989.
 He is also the vice chairman and board member of the National Association of Goldsmiths.
 He is a freeman of the Worshipful Company of Goldsmiths and Fellow of the Gemmological Association.

 Helen O’Neill is a director of The PMC Studio Ltd, the distributor of Precious Metal Clay in the UK and Eire.
 Following a degree in European Business she worked in international marketing for 20 years in various industry sectors.
 Currently she is also National Committee Member of the British Jewellers’ Association (BJA).

 John Pearce is the CEO and Creative Director of Johnny Rocket, a company which designs, manufacturers and retails high quality jewellery in Greenwich, London.

 David Sanders is a former senior trading standards officer who has acted for various authorities.